Interior Design

 Shower Designs

 Walk-in showers with frameless glass panels ($900-$2,500 for glass alone) feel spacious and luxurious.
-Add a rainfall showerhead (the Moen Attract or Delta In2ition are reliable mid-range choices at $80-$200) and built-in niches for a spa experience.
-A curbless (zero-threshold) entry is worth the extra $500-$1,000 for accessibility and a seamless look.
+Add a rainfall showerhead, such as a mid-range Moen or Delta option at $80-$200, and built-in niches for a spa experience.
+A curbless zero-threshold entry is worth the extra $500-$1,000 for accessibility and a cleaner look.

 Lighting